Posted 08.17.2022 by Tomori Uriel

 You can choose to create content that incorporates beautiful design and takes a unique approach to popular trends.
 A colorful, engaging image could be just the piece to entice a new follower to discover more about your company.

 People use Instagram, for example, for aesthetics and to be inspired, and they often scroll passively through their feed until something catches their attention.

 Additionally, consider using memes.
-While using memes for marketing isn’t for everyone, we all know social media is a breeding ground for satirical and humorous images.
+While using memes for marketing isn’t for everyone, social media is a breeding ground for satirical and humorous images.

 Your audience will still see the value in artistic content even when it’s obvious the content is still marketing-focused.

-Embrace educational content — whether it’s a video that shows your audience how to do something, or a static image that breaks down a new concept.
+Embrace educational content.
+It could be a video that shows your audience how to do something or a static image that breaks down a new concept.